California Car Shipping: 2026 Costs & Routes

 Flexible pickup & delivery

-Choose pickup and delivery locations near major highways instead of residential areas.
-Carriers save time and money driving on wide roads with ample parking rather than navigating narrow neighborhood streets.
-This flexibility directly reduces your shipping costs.
+Choose pickup and delivery locations near major highways instead of residential neighborhoods.
+Carriers save time and fuel when accessing wide roads and parking areas.
+This flexibility can lower your overall shipping costs considerably.

 3